gavgrego/charge/README.md

 ### Charge - Credit Card Expense Management for Couples

 Built with NextJS and Strapi, in conjunction w/ Turborepo.
 Leveraging TanStack Query/Table and ShadCN, among others.

-Docker and directions coming soon.
+Dockerfile for postgres DB coming soon.

+Run yarn dev in root folder to start both Next and Strapi via Turborepo.